• Skip to primary navigation

 • Pumpkin Protein Muffins

-Why you’ll love this pumpkin protein muffin recipe
+Why you’ll love this pumpkin protein muffins recipe

-• Easy to make – in about 30 minutes
+• Easy to make – ready in about 30 minutes

-• Simple ingredients – pantry ingredients that you likely have.
+• Simple ingredients – made with pantry ingredients that you likely have.

-• Best fall treat – Great for a quick breakfast, snack, or a healthy treat!
+• Best fall treat – perfect for a quick breakfast, snack, or a healthy fall treat!

 Ingredients for pumpkin muffins with labels over each ingredient.